-Kelvin Hopkins Jr. traversed Fort Bragg’s rugged fields and wooded sandhills his early summer days out of school under a hot North Carolina sun.
+Kelvin Hopkins Jr. traversed Fort Bragg’s rugged fields and wooded sandhills under a hot North Carolina sun in his early summer days.
 He shadowed a lieutenant and his paratroopers, combat-ready solders trained to deploy anywhere in the world within 18 hours from the Army base in Fayetteville.

 Army West Point football’s star quarterback was about as far away as you can get from the luxurious summertime life that elite college quarterbacks enjoy.